 Use a wet sponge to dip in acrylic paints to create your very first artistic wonder.

-Paint a waterfall on your canvas:
+Paint a Waterfall on your Canvas

 Creating a waterfall painting involves the perfect blending of white colors and their different shades as we hardly observe any other color in a waterfall.